Drug safetyManaging multiple medications

 What are high-risk medicines?

-A high-risk medicine is one that may cause serious health problems if not taken correctly or taken with another drug or food item that it may interact with.
+A high-risk medicine is one that may cause serious health problems if not taken the right way, or taken with another drug or food item that it may interact with.
 Some examples include:

 - Medicine that makes you drowsy, causes depression or confusion, or has other potentially dangerous side effects